The full course regulations and requirements can be found in the information for current postgraduate students, below is a summary.

 A key requirement of the PhD is to conduct original research and to make a substantial original contribution to knowledge.
 You will have the opportunity to work with leading researchers and with state-of-the-art equipment.
 During your studies, you will normally attend several UK and international scientific conferences to present your work, and typically will co-author several peer-reviewed scientific publications.
 The degree is awarded on the basis of the PhD thesis, which is normally examined by two academics.
 Some sample theses can be found on research group pages or at WRAP (search for physics subject heading "QC").

 Funding will normally come to an end after 3.5 years and all PhD students must submit their thesis within their funded period or soon after it.
-Extensions of up to one year may be applied for if absolutely necessary.
 The Graduate Progress Committee will help with thesis planning meetings and progress checks, including beyond the funded period, to ensure that students spend the minimum unfunded time writing up and can submit a successful thesis promptly.